What is fluoride?

 also strengthens tooth enamel, and reduces the harmful effects of plaque.
 Fluoride

-also makes the whole tooth resistant to decay.
+makes the whole tooth resistant to decay.
 It also helps remineralization, which helps

 repair early tooth decay.